tcolgate/tcolgate.github.io/content/blog/seasonal.md

 perhaps pick a simple threshold again.

 However, things become more interesting if we take several offsets and collect them together.
-In prometheus we can achieve this with the following rule.
+In Prometheus we can achieve this with the following rule.

 ```
  job_offset:events:offset_rate1h{offset="1d"} =